 Dr. Fonthip Watcharaporn is currently an Assistant Director and Medical Practitioner at Institute for Urban Disease Control and Prevention (IUDC), Ministry of Public Health.
 Her responsibilities are related to academic field, management field and service.
 For an academic field, she is leading and monitoring research and innovation projects of IUDC as well as collaborating with international and national organizations related to global health projects.
-For management field, she monitors and manages cross-functional works and also evaluates the performance of IUDC's staff.
-Moreover, she can guide and give advice to the organization in developing strategies to improve projects and works more effectively.
+For management field, she monitors and manages cross-functional works and also evaluates the performance of IUDC staff.
+Moreover, she guides and gives some advice to the organization in developing strategies to improve projects and works more effectively.
 In this case, she is also the representative of IUDC Director in doing any assigned works such as being the delegate to attend international and national conferences especially events that are conducted in English.
-Last but not least, she diagnoses and treats patients at IUDC’s OPD as well as promotes health literacy and health promotion of patients for service works.
+Last but not least, she diagnoses and treats patients at IUDC's OPD as well as promotes health literacy and health promotion of patients for service works.

 Dr. Watcharaporn used to work as a Research Assistant at Mahidol University Global Health (MUGH), Mahidol University where she worked on a project relating to the care and treatment of people with dementia in Thailand.
 She has also be involved in the promotion of Policy Advocacy as well as Capacity Building for the staff in Mahidol University.
 Her work has led her to establish collaborations with other organizations related to global health and healthcare.

 Dr. Watcharaporn obtained her MD from the Faculty of Medicine at Ramathibodi Hospital, Mahidol University in 2017.
 She also attended the Global Health Scholar Program organized by the International Health Policy Program Foundation in 2019.